0xTamil/awesome-low-level/README.md

 ## 9. Cybersecurity

-Overview: Cybersecurity focuses on understanding how computer systems, networks, applications, and data can be protected from attacks and unauthorized access.
-It involves operating system security, networking, cryptography, vulnerability analysis, secure programming, reverse engineering, digital forensics, and penetration testing.
+Cybersecurity is the field focused on protecting computer systems, networks, applications, and data from attacks, vulnerabilities, and unauthorized access.
+Rather than building features for users, you're learning how systems can be secured, how attackers exploit weaknesses, and how those weaknesses can be detected and prevented.

+In this field, you'll commonly work with Linux, Windows Internals, C, C++, Python, Rust, and scripting languages like Bash or PowerShell.
+You'll encounter topics such as network security, operating system security, cryptography, secure coding, authentication, authorization, malware analysis, reverse engineering, binary exploitation, digital forensics, incident response, and vulnerability assessment.

+The tech stack often includes tools such as Wireshark, Nmap, Burp Suite, Metasploit, Ghidra, IDA Pro, Sysinternals, John the Ripper, Hashcat, and various SIEM platforms.
+You'll also learn about networking protocols like TCP/IP, DNS, HTTP/HTTPS, TLS, and how attackers and defenders interact within modern computer systems.
+Cybersecurity spans multiple specializations, including penetration testing, security engineering, application security, cloud security, malware research, reverse engineering, digital forensics, and security operations (SOC).

 - **[Awesome Infosec](https://github.com/onlurking/awesome-infosec)**: A curated list of awesome infosec courses and training resources.
 - **[Awesome List](https://github.com/0xor0ne/awesome-list)**: Collection of awesome blog posts, write-ups, and papers focusing on cybersecurity.